View our entire library of updates and reviews on Cognos new features.

 All right, that was it for my part.
 Todd, did you wanted to do a quick wrap up before we get into Q&A?

 Yeah, thanks so much time that was great.
-So, it’s, kind of go through these slides a little bit about some tariffs, What we do?
+So, let’s go through these slides.
+What does Senturus do?
 We offer a variety of resources to help you with your Cognos environments?
 Anywhere?
 From optimizing data, models, data, governance, self-service performance tuning, cleaning up content.
 We have a tool that we’ve recently introduced that can help really scan.

-If you just go to Senturus.com/resources, you can go ahead and take advantage of that.
+If you just go to Senturus.com/resources, you can take advantage of that.

-You can also find my blog post on 11.2.3 for my favorite new features as well that kind of touch on a lot of the things that Tim just demoed.
+You can also find my blog post on 11.2.3 for my favorite new features I touch on, which are a lot of the things that Tim just demoed.

 We’ve got some upcoming events.